 When it debuted in 2016, the Google Daydream View turned heads with its unique design, innovative controller and affordable price.
 Google is keeping the trend going with a revamped version of its virtual-reality headset.
 Priced at an affordable $99, the headset has gotten a subtle makeover to make it more comfortable and stylish as well as more immersive.
-Google has also expanded the headset's content offering from 30 titles to more than 200, showing that sometimes, all it takes to move the needle are a few small changes.
+For the price, it's one of the best VR headsets available on the market.

 The new Google Daydream View sports nicer fabric and a bit more weight than its predecessor.
 Available in charcoal, fog and coral, the new color scheme falls in line with that of the new Google Home Minis and helps achieve a cohesive design language between the company's products.
 I was really excited about the idea of a pretty pink VR headset, and I was more than a little disappointed when Google sent the "fog" iteration.
 Don't get me wrong; the gray material is very handsome, but it's such a safe color.